 In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU), "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 This ASU eliminates, adds and modifies certain requirements to improve effectiveness of fair value measurement disclosures.
 This guidance becomes effective for financial statements issued for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 Early adoption is permitted and an entity is permitted to early adopt any removed or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The adoption of this guidance did not impact the Bank's financial condition or its results of operations, but did impact the fair value measurements disclosures, which are contained in Note 7.
 The Bank early adopted the removed and modified disclosures in 2018.
+The adoption of this guidance will not impact the Bank's financial condition or its results of operations.